RomainPastureau/Krajjat/docs/source/general/install.rst

 FFmpeg
 ^^^^^^
-Saving video files using the function :func:`~display_functions.save_video_sequence` requires to have FFmpeg installed on your device.
+Saving video files using the function :func:`~krajjat.display_functions.save_video_sequence` requires to have FFmpeg installed on your device.
 However, the toolbox will likely function without any issue as long as this one function is not used.
 To install FFmpeg on your system, `click here <https://ffmpeg.org/>`_.